 Dr Sue Black OBE

-Sue is an Honorary Professor in the Department of Computer Science at University College London and a mentor at Google campus for mums.
-A champion for women in computing, Sue is founder of BCSWomen the UK’s first online network for women in tech, and #techmums, a social enterprise which empower mums and their families through technology.
+She is an honorary professor in the Department of Computer Science at University College London and a mentor at Google campus for mums.
+A champion for women in computing, Black is founder of BCSWomen the UK’s first online network for women in tech, and #techmums, a social enterprise that empowers mothers and their families through technology.

-With 20+ years experience in academia Sue is also an accomplished academic manager and research centre director with more than 40 publications and a PhD in software engineering.
+With more than 20 years of experience in academia, she is also an accomplished academic manager and research centre director with more than 40 publications and a PhD in software engineering.